PoodleApp/arfe-protocol/ARFE.markdown

 state of each resource.
 It is also desirable that conflicts be resolved with minimal user intervention.

-A later iteration of this spec might define options for automatically merging conflicting versions of a resource in limited cases.
-Such an algorithm must be fully-specified to ensure consistency.

 A user may explicitly resolve a conflict by sharing an ARFE update that points to all conflicting revisions as its previous versions.
 (A.k.a.
 Git rules)

+A client should not transmit edits that will produce a conflicting state in a resource.
+The client should automatically resolve conflicts if possible, or prompt the user to resolve conflicts before transmitting edits.
+If a user's edits result in a conflict that is detected after an edit has been transmitted the client may automatically resolve conflicts and transmit a conflict resolution to other conversation participants.

+A client may use heuristics to estimate which branch of a conflict is the "current" version to display to users;
+but in that case the client should indicate that there are also conflicting changes.
+Here are some suggested heuristics:

 A conflict results in essentially more than one branch of a resource.
 It is possible that users may have sent further updates to one or more of those branches.
-If one branch has ARFE updates from more distinct participants than any of the others then it is considered to be the current version of the resource.
+If one branch has ARFE updates from more distinct participants than any of the others then it may be considered to be the current version of the resource.
 (A.k.a.
 Blockchain rules)

-If one version of the resource is at least five minutes newer than any other version then it is considered to be the current version of the resource.
+If one version of the resource is at least five minutes newer than any other version then it may be considered to be the current version of the resource.
 The time of the message is determined by time received as reported by the users email service.
 In the case of the sender that will be the time the message was submitted for